 Even more so when a smiling Liu is seen admiring in the grandstand, perhaps watching his heir apparent.

 USA’s David Oliver, the world champion and winner at the opening Diamond Race round in Doha a week ago, was the overwhelming favourite.

 Xie, by contrast, had a self-described mediocre indoor season and came to the line with few believing he had a winning chance, maybe not even himself.

 However, he was ready; and the set, go took care of themselves.

-The 23-year-old Xie appropriately trimmed his personal best to 13.23, finishing 0.03 in front of France’s 2014 World Indoor Championships 60m hurdles silver medallist Pascal Martinot-Lagarde, with a relatively sluggish Oliver a further 0.02 back in third.
+The 23-year-old Xie appropriately trimmed his personal best to 13.23, finishing 0.03 in front of France’s world indoor silver medallist Pascal Martinot-Lagarde, with a relatively sluggish Oliver a further 0.02 back in third.